Cooling replacement field guide

 Decision guidance

-What to compare during an AC replacement conversation
+What to compare during a replacement estimate

 Checklist